A Survey on Visual Transformer: Vision Transformer

-Parmar~\etal~\cite{parmar2018image} proposed Image Transformer, taking the first step toward generalizing the transformer model to formulate image translation and generation tasks.
+Parmar~\etal~\cite{parmar2018image} proposed Image Transformer, taking the first step toward generalizing the transformer model to formulate image translation and generation tasks in an auto-regressive manner.
 Image Transformer consists of two parts: an encoder for extracting image representation and a decoder to generate pixels.
 For each pixel with value $0-255$, a $256 \times d$ dimensional embedding is learned for encoding each value into a $d$ dimensional vector, which is fed into the encoder as input.
 The encoder and decoder adopt the same architecture as that in~\cite{vaswani2017attention}.
-Figure~\ref{fig:imagetransformer} shows the structure of each layer in the decoder.
 Each output pixel $q'$ is generated by calculating self-attention between the input pixel $q$ and previously generated pixels $m_1,m_2,...$ with position embedding $p_1,p_2,...$.
 For image-conditioned generation, such as super-resolution and inpainting, an encoder-decoder architecture is used, where the encoder's input is the low-resolution or corrupted images.
 For unconditional and class-conditional generation (\emph{i.e.}, noise to image), only the decoder is used for inputting noise vectors.
 Because the decoder's input is the previously generated pixels (involving high computation cost when producing high-resolution images), a local self-attention scheme is proposed.
 This scheme uses only the closest generated pixels as input for the decoder, enabling Image Transformer to achieve performance on par with CNN-based models for image generation and translation tasks, demonstrating the effectiveness of transformer-based models on low-level vision tasks.

+Since it is difficult to directly generate high-resolution images by transformer models, Esser~\etal~\cite{esser2021taming} proposed Taming Transformer.
+Taming Transformer consists of two parts: a VQGAN and a transformer.
+VQGAN is a variant of VQVAE~\cite{oord2017neural}, which uses a discriminator and perceptual loss to improve the visual quality.
+Through VQGAN, the image can be represented by a series of context-rich discrete vectors and therefore these vectors can be easily predicted by a transformer model through an auto-regression way.
+The transformer model can learn the long-range interactions for generating high-resolution images.
+As a result, the proposed Taming Transformer achieves state-of-the-art results on a wide variety of image synthesis tasks.